mike-ivs/mike-ivs.github.io/_pages/about.md

 layout: about
 title: About Me
 permalink: /
-subtitle: A Research Platforms &Software Engineer, Doctor of Atomic Astrophysics, with a focus on High Throughput Computing.
+subtitle: A Research Platforms Engineer, and Doctor of Atomic Astrophysics, with a focus on High Throughput Computing.

 profile:
   align: right